Access

 Payment Settings

-Under “account”, you can access “payment settings” and set up a few customizable settings. “payment priority” might be useful if you’re linking multiple cards and have preferences on which one to use as a default.
+Under “account”, you can access “payment settings” and set up a few customizable settings.
+“Payment priority” might be useful if you’re linking multiple cards and have preferences on which one to use as a default.

 Other useful tips